XiaotaoChen/model-quantization/doc/result_cls.md

 Note that the performance among different methods is obtained based on different training hyper-parameters.
 The accuracy in the table will not be the evidence of superior of one algorithm over another.
 Training hyper-parameters and tricks (such as `weight normalization`) play a considerable role on improving the performance.
 See the summary of my experience on training quantization networks in [experience.md](./experience.md).

-We provide some pretrained models in [google drive](https://drive.google.com/drive/folders/1vwxth9UB8AMbYP7cJxaWE9S0z9fueZ5J?usp=sharing)
+We provide pretrained models in [google drive](https://drive.google.com/drive/folders/1vwxth9UB8AMbYP7cJxaWE9S0z9fueZ5J?usp=sharing)

 Dataset | Method | Model | A/W | Reported | Top-1  | Flags
 --- |:---:|:---:|:---:|:---:|:---:|:---: